Spectral Analysis of Molecular Features: When Richer Features Do Not Guarantee Better Generalization: Discussion

 \subsection{Limitations and Future Work}

 Despite our systematic experiments and analyses, several limitations remain.

-\textbf{Data} While our study is limited to QM9, this dataset remains one of the most widely adopted benchmarks for molecular property prediction \cite{Ramakrishnan2014,gilmer:2017,Schutt:2017,moleculenet:2018}.
-Its $\sim$134k molecules cover a chemically diverse space of small organics and provide DFT-computed properties across multiple thermodynamic and electronic targets, which makes it an ideal controlled testbed for comparative studies.
-QM9 continues to serve as a standard proxy in both kernel-based \cite{fchl18:anatole:2018,fchl19:anatole:2020} and NN–based approaches \cite{Schutt:2017,tensorfieldnet:2018}, precisely because it allows systematic exploration of representations and models without confounding experimental noise or inconsistencies across datasets.
+\textbf{Diagnostics for Molecular Features} While this paper provides evidence that the feature heuristics predominantly used in SSL image task does not work in molecular setting, a plausible alternative is still missing and unexplored.

+\textbf{Learnable Backbones} Although we assume the pre-trained features are frozen in this paper, analogous to the fixed kernel features, practitioners often fine-tune the pre-trained features in the downstream task as well as the prediction head.
+How the feature spectrum evolves also shed lights into the mechanism of modern machine learning.

-\textbf{Representations and Kernels} We did not include recent graph-based encoders such as GROVER \cite{grover:2020} or hybrid approaches like Mol2Vec \cite{Mol2vec:2018}, which may reveal distinct spectral behaviors.
+\textbf{Representations and Kernels} We did not include recent hybrid graph-based encoders like Mol2Vec \cite{Mol2vec:2018}, which may reveal distinct spectral behaviors.
 Similarly, quantum-inspired kernels derived from molecular graph circuits \cite{xanadu:phi_q:2020, torabian:2025} represent another promising direction for applying our framework to evaluate the structure and capacity of emerging methods in chemistry and materials science.